ferrocene/ferrocene/src/entities-and-resolution.rst

 .. rubric:: Legality Rules

 :dp:`fls_akjlqm3a2lb1`
-:dt:`Path expression resolution` is a form of :t:`path resolution` that applies to :t:`path expressions`.
+:t:`Path expression resolution` is a form of :t:`path resolution` that applies to :t:`path expressions`.

 :dp:`fls_xyzdajtf4u2t`